jnmartin84/bc5_dreamcast/README.md

 # bc5_dreamcast
-BC5 codec for Dreamcast PowerVR normal map textures
+BC5 codec for Dreamcast PowerVR normal map textures.
+Developed by erik5249 for Doom 64 for the Sega Dreamcast.

 Encoder provides fixed 50% compression ratio for PVR hemispherical normal map textures.